grpc/proposal/A39-xds-http-filters.md

   have not NACKed or ignored the entry, depending on the value of `is_optional`), the fields in the filter config will be validated by the filter implementation.
-The filter implementation will also verify that the config is of the right type (e.g., if it uses different types for its top-level config and its override config).
+The filter implementation will also verify that the config is of the right type (i.e., it will fail validation if the override config is of the filter's top-level config type and either the filter does not support an override config or it uses different types for its top-level config and its override config).
   Any validation error will cause the resource to be NACKed.
 - Note that gRPC will *not* fail validation if the map key specifies a filter instance name that does not exist in the `HttpConnectionManager` filter list.
 This is because during an update, the xDS client code